H3xept/basesplit/README.md

-# SplitEt 💸
+# BaseSplit 💸

 **Master Technical Specification for ETHGlobal Hackathon**

-SplitEt is a hybrid decentralized application that combines an XMTP Agent (for OCR and coordination) with a Base Miniapp (for UI and payments) to make bill splitting seamless and frictionless.
+BaseSplit is a hybrid decentralized application that combines an XMTP Agent (for OCR and coordination) with a Base Miniapp (for UI and payments) to make bill splitting seamless and frictionless.

 ## 🏆 Hackathon Target